 After spending a few minutes getting familiar with the simple controls, it was time to head out to the range to relive some of my youth.

 I lubed up the rifle prior to shooting.
-I usually use RemOil as I can find it anywhere, but I’m trying out Rogue American Apparel’s Diamondback Gun Oil for a product review so the AR-7 got some of the new stuff.
-(So far so good.)
-The rifle was not cleaned or lubed again during the 500-round cycle.
+I usually use RemOil as I can find it anywhere.
+The rifle wasn’t cleaned or lubed again during the 500-round cycle.

-Unlike most reviews, I disassembled and reasmbled the gun at multiple points to see if it would reliably return to zero.
+Unlike most reviews, I disassembled and reassembled the gun at multiple points to see if it would reliably return to zero.
 Using CCI’s Mini Mags, CCI’s Quiet .22LR, American Eagle’s Copper Plated HP, and Remington’s brass plated HPs, I had zero malfunctions of any kind.
-No magazine failures, no FTFs, FTEs, no trouble disassembling or reassembling, absolutely nothing.
+No magazine failures, no FTFs, FTEs, no trouble disassembling or reassembling.
+Absolutely nothing.
 Perfect reliability using a wide variety of ammunition.

 Using the supplied (plastic) sights and shooting off bags, I got consistent sub two-inch groups at 50 yards.
 The CCI Quiet 22s shot 1 3/4 eight- and nine-shot groups over and over again.

-Using any of the ammunition, if I backed it up to 100 yards, I got six-inch groups or better every time.
+If I backed it up to 100 yards, I got six-inch groups or better every time, no matter what ammunition I used.
 Old eyes make irons hard a that distance.
 Bring your target in closer to 25 yards and there’s no reason you couldn’t get your rounds inside an inch.
 Considering that this a lightweight breakdown rifle, that’s absolutely exceptional accuracy.

 In order to test return to zero, I repeatedly took the barrel off and replaced it during the review.
 I even varied the level of tightness I put on the barrel locking nut, from only snug to as tight as I could possibly turn it.
 I had no discernible change of impact at 50 yards.